citp/privacy-policy-historical/c/cf/cfo/cfo.com.md

 CFO also rents a portion of its postal mailing address lists to reputable firms.

 **Cookies**
 A cookie is a small file that is placed on a user's hard drive or linked to a user's email address when a user visits CFO.com.
 This file allows the user to move quickly and easily around our website by keeping a record of the user's previous visits.
-CFO.com uses cookies strictly for identification purposes.
-We do not link this information to users' personally identifiable details.
+CFO.com uses cookies for identification purposes.

 **Web Beacons**
 CFO.com uses web beacons to access our cookies within our websites and in connection with CFO.com products, services, and partners.